swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ```

 Two issues prevent us from proposing it at this time: (a) the ability to suppress requirements on `associatedtype` declarations was deferred during the review of [SE-0427], and (b) we cannot declare a `_read` accessor as a protocol requirement, since `_read` is not considered stable.

+Many of the standard library collections could conform to `ContiguousStorage`, but we would not include the `Unsafe{Mutable,Raw}BufferPointer` types among them.
+Conversion of these will continue to use the explicit `Span(unsafe{Bytes,Elements,Start}:)` initializers.

 #### <a name="Conversions"></a>Syntactic Sugar for Automatic Conversions